 - You’re not eligible for Medicare until you turn 65.
-Unless you’ll be eligible for retiree health benefits through your employer (or have coverage through your spouse’s plan), or you take another job that offers health insurance, you’ll need to calculate the cost of paying for insurance or health care out-of-pocket, at least until you can receive Medicare coverage.
+Unless you’ll be eligible for retiree health benefits through your employer (or have coverage through a spouse or partner's plan), or you take another job that offers health insurance, you’ll need to calculate the cost of paying for insurance or health care out-of-pocket, at least until you can receive Medicare coverage.

 Transitioning into retirement: Non-financial issues